pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/MyTeams.md

 This control required the flowing scopes :

-at least : Team.ReadBasic.All, Channel.ReadBasic.All,
+at least : Team.ReadBasic.All, Channel.ReadBasic.All, TeamMember.Read.All
 and all Scopes used by [mgt-people](https://docs.microsoft.com/en-us/graph/toolkit/components/people), and [Person-Card](https://docs.microsoft.com/en-us/graph/toolkit/components/person-card) components